 Where to Go

 With no crowds to contend with and only a few hours of daylight in your favor, January is the perfect month to explore traditionally touristic hotspots.
 An excellent place to start your trip is in Reykjavík.
-Though small it’s home to design-forward architecture, stellar boutiques, trendy restaurants, and plenty of Viking lore, with of course easy access to nearby otherworldly landscapes.
+Though small, it's home to design-forward architecture, stellar boutiques, trendy restaurants, and plenty of Viking lore, with easy access to nearby otherworldly landscapes.

-Meanwhile, Iceland’s famous Golden Circle and South Shore are crowd-free and offer plenty of equally breathtaking views, like the national park of Þingvellir, the Geysir Geothermal Area, and the Gullfoss waterfall on the Golden Circle route.
-Further south, you’ll cover farmland to active volcanoes to the Eyjafjallajokull glacier, Seljalandsfoss and Skogafoss waterfalls, and the black sand Reynisfjara beach just outside of picturesque Vík.
+Meanwhile, Iceland's famous Golden Circle and South Shore are crowd-free and offer plenty of equally breathtaking views, like the national park of Þingvellir, the Geysir Geothermal Area, and the Gullfoss waterfall on the Golden Circle route.
+Farther south, you'll cover farmland to active volcanoes to the Eyjafjallajökull glacier, Seljalandsfoss and Skógafoss waterfalls, and the black sand Reynisfjara beach just outside of picturesque Vík.

 Chat with a local specialist who can help organize your trip.